Credit Improvement

 • Apply for and open new credit accounts and services only as needed.

-• Know what is being reported and request your credit reports from Experian, Equifax, and Transunion through annualcreditreport.com or call 877.322.8228.
-Credit reports are free once a year, but expect to pay a small fee for each score requested.
+• Know what is being reported, and request your credit reports from Experian, Equifax, and TransUnion through annualcreditreport.com or call 877.322.8228.
+Free weekly credit reports are available by request, but expect to pay a small fee for each score requested.
 Special note: obtaining your own credit report directly from a credit reporting agency will not affect your credit score.
-(Because of COVID, the three bureaus are now offering free weekly online reports through the end of 2023.)

 • Check credit reports for errors and make corrections; and be sure to remove outdated negative information.